Mechazawa/REDBetter-crawler/README.md

 Introduction
 ------------

-apollobetter is a script which automatically transcodes and uploads these files to apollo.rip.
+orpheusbetter is a script which automatically transcodes and uploads these files to Orpheus.

 The following command will scan through every FLAC you have ever downloaded or uploaded (if it is in , determine which formats are needed, transcode the FLAC to each needed format, and upload each format to Apollo -- automatically.

-    $ apollobetter
+    $ orpheusbetter

 Installation
 ------------

-You're going to need to install a few dependencies before using apollobetter.
+You're going to need to install a few dependencies before using orpheusbetter.

 First and foremost, you will need Python 2.7 or newer.
 Will not run on Python 3 as requests is only available for Python 2.x.